Economy of the State of Hidalgo: Spa Corridor

 Within the Mezquital Valley is one of the most representative areas of the Otomi region.
-Located at more than 1500 m s. n. m., enjoys a benign climate, conducive to the most interesting tourist explorations.
+Located at more than 1500 m s. n. m., enjoys a mild climate suitable for tourism..

 The Spa Corridor is characterized by spas of thermal waters, which spring at average temperatures of 38 °C, since the geographical location places it On the Transversal Neovolcanic Axis and therefore beneath the earth there are cracks and magma rivers that heat the aquifers and enrich them with minerals, sulfates, carbons and nitrates; This corridor passes through the municipalities of El Arenal, Cardonal, Actopan, Santiago de Anaya, Ixmiquilpan, Tasquillo, Tecozautla and Huichapan.

 Mountain Corridor

-Basaltic Prisons of Santa María Regla.
+Basaltic Prisms of Santa María Regla.

-The name of the corridor is born due to the geographical area it occupies within the state of Hidalgo, due to the natural characteristics of each municipality that integrates it.
+The name of the corridor is derived from the geographical area it occupies within the state of Hidalgo, due to the natural characteristics of each municipality that integrates it.
 The Mountain Corridor is visited for its attractive ecotourism, where you can practice sports such as rappelling, mountaineering, canoeing, sport fishing and paragliding.

-Here we find interesting examples of historical monuments, both civil and religious, as well as their mining haciendas of the 17th century built by Pedro Romero de Terreros, the Count of Regla.
+There are interesting examples of historical monuments, both civil and religious, as well as their mining haciendas of the 17th century, built by Pedro Romero de Terreros, the Count of Regla.
 It has the mining towns of Huasca de Ocampo, Real del Monte and Mineral del Chico, which are part of the program called Magical Towns.